Number of Jobs

 |This Job is Ranked in|

-According to the BLS, the median annual salary for a pharmacist was $113,390 in 2011.
-The best-paid 10 percent made approximately $144,090 a year, while the lowest-paid made approximately $84,490.
-The field's best-compensated areas include residential mental health or rehabilitation facilities and consulting services.
-The highest-paid in the profession work in California near the metropolitan areas of El Centro, Napa, and Santa Cruz-Watsonville.
+The median annual salary for a pharmacist was $116,670, or $56.09 per hour, in 2012.
+The best-paid 10 percent made $145,910 in 2012, while the lowest-paid made $89,280.
+The best-compensated pharmacists are employed in the pharmaceutical and medicine manufacturing industry.
+Some of the highest-paid in the profession work in California near the metropolitan areas of El Centro and Chico.

-There’s a long learning curve for pharmacists, usually starting with two years of professional study at a college or university before beginning a Doctor of Pharmacy (Pharm.D.) program at a college of pharmacy that generally takes four years to complete.
-Then, there are several examinations to pass, and often a one- or two-year postgraduate residency program, or fellowships designed to prepare pharmacists for specialized areas like clinical practices or research labs.
-Some degree plans also include a master’s degree in business administration (MBA) or public-health component.
-All states require a license to practice pharmacy and a specified number of hours worked in a practice setting as well.
+There’s a long learning curve for pharmacists.
+Training usually starts with two years of professional study at a college or university before beginning a Doctor of Pharmacy (Pharm.D.) program at a college of pharmacy that generally takes four years to complete.
+As of July 2012, there were 124 Doctor of Pharmacy programs accredited by the Accreditation Council for Pharmacy Education, and most require applicants to take the Pharmacy College Admissions Test.
+After the Pharm.D. program there are several examinations to pass and often a one- or two-year postgraduate residency program or fellowships designed to prepare pharmacists for specialized areas such as clinical practices or research labs.
+Some degree plans also include a master’s degree in business administration or a public-health component.
+All states require a license to practice pharmacy and a specific number of hours worked in a practice setting.
 Some require additional exams covering pharmacy law.

 The job hunt should start during school, with internships early in the process.
-“Exposure to patients and patient care during school will make them more successful,” says Papatya Tankut, vice president of pharmacy professional services at CVS Caremark.
-Also, while technical skills matter, evidence of leadership, communication, and conflict resolution can help set applicants apart from the pack.
+“Exposure to patients and patient care during school will make them more successful,” says Papatya Tankut, who began her career as a pharmacist at CVS/pharmacy and is now vice president of pharmacy affairs at CVS Caremark.
+While technical skills matter, evidence of leadership, communication and conflict resolution can help set applicants apart from the pack.
 Business acumen also counts, since pharmacies are often part of larger retail operations.
-Broadly, pharmacists begin their career dispensing drugs and advice, but can move into supervisory or administrative positions covering multiple pharmacy locations or larger geographic regions.
-Also, jobs in mail-order or Internet pharmacies or wholesalers are expanding as well.
-Large pharmacy groups also often maintain administrative, lobbying, marketing, or real-estate arms staffed with trained pharmacists.
+Pharmacists usually begin their career dispensing drugs and advice, but can move into supervisory or administrative positions covering multiple pharmacy locations or larger geographic regions.
+About 40 percent of pharmacists work in pharmacies or drug stories, but jobs with mail-order or Internet pharmacies or wholesalers are expanding.
+Large pharmacy groups also often maintain administrative, lobbying, marketing or real estate arms staffed with trained pharmacists.
 “Today the options have broadened so much,” Tankut says.